 4. Entertainment and Socialisation

-The mobile phone can serve as a means of entertainment for students.
+Mobile phones can serve as a means of entertainment for students.
 The popular saying goes ” All work and no play makes Jack a dull boy”.
 Using a mobile phone, students can take a break from the stress of academic work to relax by listening to music, play games or surf the internet.
-Games are increasingly being created to improve the cognitive ability of students.
+Developers increasingly create educational games to improve the cognitive ability of students.
 They also help in developing skills such as critical and creative thinking and problem-solving.

 5. Memory Jogger